 Why the Fed’s peak rate matters for consumers

 Figuring out when the Fed will stop hiking rates is also important because of the debate that often follows: When to start cutting.
-Just don’t expect it to happen so soon.

-“The path is very narrow, and the Fed has to pull a rabbit out of their hat [to avoid a recession],” Sweet says.
+“No one really knows where it’s going to end.
+The path is very narrow, and the Fed has to pull a rabbit out of their hat [to avoid a recession],” says Ryan Sweet, chief economist at Oxford Economics.
 “They’re going to break inflation no matter what.
 The risk is that they do too much.”